 But here is the catch: some influencers take this one step too far.
 It seems that every update they make is some type of product plug.
-Over time, their audience takes notice and the effectiveness begins to wear off because, as with traditional marketing:People don't want to be sold something; they want to see the value of something.
-Click To Tweet
+Over time, their audience takes notice and the effectiveness begins to wear off because, as with traditional marketing, people don't want to be sold something; they want to see the value of something.

 Align yourself with people who take a “natural approach” to influencer marketing.
 They are willing to partner with some brands, but are selective about who they partner with because they have to believe in the brand and product.

 Brand + Influencer: Make It Mutually Beneficial

 Just like any relationship, influencer marketing should be a two-way street.
 If your brand is the only party that benefits, you likely won’t get anyone to agree to a relationship with you, and if they do, they probably don’t have a great following.

-Commission.
+- Commission.
 This is a win-win, as both parties have skin in the game.
-You pay the person to share your brand with their audience and any sale they generate will result in a commission paid to the influencer.
+You pay the person to share your brand's product with their audience and any sale they generate will result in a commission paid to the influencer.
 As long as you are fair with the commission structure, this is one of the best arrangements.